seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 My necessaries are embark'd: farewell:
 And, sister, as the winds give benefit
 And convoy is assistant, do not sleep,
-But let me hear from you.
+But let me hear from you. /

 **OPHELIA**
-Do you doubt that?
+/ Do you doubt that?

 **LAERTES**
-For Hamlet and the trifling of his favour,
+For Hamlet and the trifling of his favor,
 Hold it a fashion and a toy in blood,
 A violet in the youth of primy nature,
 Forward, not permanent, sweet, not lasting,
-The perfume and suppliance of a minute; No more.
+The perfume and suppliance of a minute;
+No more. /

 **OPHELIA**
-No more but so?
+/ No more but so? /

 **LAERTES**
-Think it no more;
+/ Think it no more;
 For nature, crescent, does not grow alone
 In thews and bulk, but, as this temple waxes,
 The inward service of the mind and soul